ragnarockerbunny/tobecontinued_app/README.md

 I created a little SVG logo using the program Inkscape to serve both as a link to return to home and as a branding touch in the nav element.

 There are many other unnamed, perhaps even unconscious decisions that I've made regarding the design of the web app, I feel that I have touched on all the most important aspects.
-Thank you for reading, and this was CS50!
+In conclusion, and this was CS50!